cunymap/qmap/README.md

 All data should be in a format that can be read using MySQL<br>
 CRSE_CATALOG<br>
 CRSE_OFFER<br>
-Prerequisite structure for all offered courses, seperated by college<br>
 Major requirements for all included majors, seperated by college<br>
-Minor requirements for all included minors, seperated by college<br>
 Graduation requirements for all included colleges (including what gen eds are required, and how many credits are required)<br>
-Which semesters each course is offered<br>
 How many credits each course is worth<br>

 ## **Project Milestones:**